RetroAchievements/docs/docs/general/teams/devquest-team.md

 When validating a ticket:

-- Ensure the issue in the ticket wasn't caused by a previous edit of the developer claiming credit.
+- Ensure the issue described by the ticket wasn't caused by a previous edit from the developer claiming credit.
 - Ensure the ticket isn't against one of that developer's achievements.
 - Ensure the ticket isn't a network issue.
 - Ensure the tickets weren't used by this developer for DQ2 (which requires all tickets to be resolved for that quest).